Exception

 determination of whether a claim is excipiable or not cannot be

-on proof of an averment.
-Proof relates to evidence which is the
+permissed on proof of an averment.
+Proof relates to evidence which is

-the action, and to place the issues on record.
-See BECK's Theory
+define the limits of the action and to place the issues on record.

-and Principles of Civil Actions, 5th ed…,.
-To that extent,
+See Beck's Theory and Principles of Civil Actions, 5th ed at p32.

-pleadings are required to be drawn in summary form, must be brief and
+that extent pleadings are required to be drawn in summary form, must

-concise and must state only relevant facts and not evidence.
-The
+be brief and concise and must state only relevant facts and not

 the court should not look at a pleading with a magnifying glass of